Military Housing vs. Living Off Base: Making the Decision

 Perks of Living Off Base1) Distance from military life.

 Living off base provides some space from the military community.
-It doesn't take away your option to participate in activities on base, but it allows you to have local neighbors and make relationships with people who don’t share an affiliation with the military.
+It doesn't take away your option to participate in activities on base, but it brings more opportunities to make relationships with people who don’t share an affiliation with the military.

 Base housing (with a few exceptions) takes all of your BAH.
 If you choose to live off base, it might be possible to save money by finding a home well within or under your housing allowance.
 When you’re looking for homes in the area, don’t forget to calculate utilities into your budget.3) A broader selection of housing options.